SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 - The maximum number of entries that are allowed to be matched with the Vector Storage can be adjusted with the "Max Entries" setting.
 This number only sets the limit and does not influence the token budget set in the activation settings for World Info.
 All of the budgeting rules still apply.
 - This feature only replaces the check for keywords.
 All additional checks must be met for the entry to be inserted: trigger%, character filters, inclusion groups, etc.
-- The "Scan Depth" setting from Activation Settings or entry overrides is not used, instead, the Vector Storage "Query messages" value is utilized to get the text to match against.
+- The "Scan Depth" setting from Activation Settings or entry overrides is not used.
+The Vector Storage "Query messages" value is utilized instead to get the text to match against.
 This allows for a configuration like "Scan Depth" set to 0, so no regular keyword matches will be made, but entries still can be activated by vectors.
 - A "Vectorized" status is only an additional marker.
 The entry would still behave like a normal, enabled, non-constant record that will be activated by keywords if they are set.
 Remove the keywords if you want them to be activated only by vectors.

 !!! note Note